Chad Gable

-A prolific amateur wrestler who competed at the 2012 Summer Olympics in London, Betts signed with WWE in late 2013 and underwent training before he was deployed to developmental branch NXT.
-A tag team specialist, he won the NXT Tag Team Championship with his partner Jason Jordan as American Alpha, before being called up to the main roster in 2016, where the two won the SmackDown Tag Team Championship before disbanding in mid-2017.
-He formed a tag team with Shelton Benjamin before being traded to Raw in the 2018 Superstar Shake-up and subsequently forming a team with Bobby Roode, winning the Raw Tag Team Championship with him in December 2018.
-With this, Gable became the second man (after his former tag team partner Jason Jordan) to hold the NXT, Raw, and SmackDown Tag Team Championships.
-In January 2022, Gable won the Raw Tag Team Championship for a second time with tag partner, Otis.
+A prolific amateur wrestler who competed at the 2012 Summer Olympics in London, Betts signed with WWE in late 2013 and tested training before he was deployed to WWE's developmental branch, NXT.
+Working as a tag team wrestler, he won the NXT Tag Team Championship with his partner Jason Jordan as American Alpha, before being called up to the main roster in 2016, where they won the SmackDown Tag Team Championship before disbanding in mid-2017.
+He formed a tag team with Shelton Benjamin before being traded to Raw in the 2018 Superstar Shake-up and then forming a team with Bobby Roode, winning the Raw Tag Team Championship with him in December 2018.
+With this win, he became the second man (after Jordan) to have won the NXT, SmackDown, and Raw Tag Team Championships.
+In January 2022, Gable won the Raw Tag Team Championship for a second time with Alpha Academy tag partner, Otis.
+In early 2025, he began simultaneously portraying the masked luchador El Grande Americano.
+Under this persona, he would win his first singles championship, the WWE Speed Championship.
+Due to injury, Ludwig Kaiser took over the role of Americano on June 30, 2025.

 Early life

-Charles Edwards Betts was born in Saint Michael, Minnesota.
+Charles Edward Betts was born on March 8, 1986 in Saint Michael, Minnesota.
 He is a graduate of Northern Michigan University.
 He received his master's degree from Full Sail University in October 2021.

 Amateur wrestling career

+Betts was a Minnesota high school state champion (2004).
+He was coached as an amateur wrestler by Dan Chandler and Gregg Greeno.